mlm-games/lv2_raw/README.md

 It is designed to be a direct, one-to-one translation of the C interface, intended for developers who need raw access to the LV2 ABI.
 This includes #[repr(C)] structs, C-compatible function signatures, and re-implementations of C header helper functions.

-Forked initially for fixing an error regarding a personal project, and now maintaining the crate,
+Forked initially for fixing an error regarding a personal project, and now maintaining the crate...

 ## Credits